Are Dogs Allowed in Rocky Mountain National Park?

 To help you and your dog have an unforgettable Rocky Mountain National Park vacation, we have outlined everything you need to know to answer the question: are dogs allowed in Rocky Mountain National Park.
 We’ll also share some nearby options for getting out and enjoying nature with your pet.

 The short answer is yes, dogs are allowed in Rocky Mountain National Park.
-However, there are limitations on where you can take your dog and what you can do together.
+However, there are a lot of limitations on where you can take your dog and what you can do together.
 Many people feel this park is not pet friendly because dogs are not allowed on the hiking trails.
 However, I want to show you that you can have a full day here with your dog as your companion.

 Where can dogs go in Rocky Mountain National Park?

+Rocky Mountain National Park has several dog-friendly areas that allow you to explore this amazing park with the company of your dog.
 Per Rocky Mountain National Park Pet Policy: Leashed pets may accompany you in the following areas:

 • Along established roads or in parking areas